hansreier/techreier/eDrops/src/main/resources/static/markdown/elpower_en.md

 - Look at The Norwegian Society for the Conservation of Nature and fight agains Wind Turbines and general misuse of Nature.
 - Look at how the energy grid in Germany is destabilices by extensive use of windturbines and solar power.
 - Look to the dysfunctional Eu Norpool power market that dictates spot prices in the south of Norway.
-- Look at what professional energy experts tells us about the Norwegian Grid (Several links from this web site)
+- Look at what professional energy experts tells us about the Norwegian Grid (Several links from this website)

 It is quite obvious that the leading political parties in Norway are completely out of sync with the public when it comes to energy policy related to the production, distribution, sale, and consumption of electric power.